 Even as a child, Janie is singled out and ostracized for her good looks.
 These natural attributes are only enhanced by the rich white-people’s clothing that she is privileged enough to wear.
 This little anecdote shows that women have hated Janie for her appearance for her entire life.
 Later, we learn that men have always loved her for it.
 So is her beauty a curse or a blessing?

 [Janie on Logan]: "He look like some ole skullhead in de grave yard."
 (2.36)

-Young naïve Janie judges men purely on their looks.
-Perhaps this comes from a sense of pride over her own beauty.
-Although Logan is ugly, he has positive attributes like his diligence and loyalty towards Janie.
+Young, naïve Janie judges men purely on their looks.
+Perhaps this comes from a sense of pride for her own beauty.
+Although Logan is ugly, he has positive attributes, like his diligence and loyalty toward Janie.
 Young Janie is blinded by his outer ugliness.
-Later from Joe, she learns that being attractive, doesn’t make a man a good husband.
+Later, from Joe, she learns that being attractive doesn’t make a man a good husband.

 [Janie on Logan]: "His belly is too big too, now, and his toe-nails look lak mule foots.
 And ‘tain’t nothin’ in de way of him washin’ his feet every evenin’ before he comes tuh bed.
 ‘Tain’t nothin’ tuh hinder him ‘cause Ah places de water for him.
 Ah’d ruther be shot wid tacks tan tuh turn over in de bed and stir up de air whilst he is in dere.
 He don’t even never mention nothin’ pretty."